“A great workplace involves its staff and looks after all aspects of their wellbeing including mental, physical, and financial wellbeing.”

 - if an existing health conditions develops or changes

 If you need to be referred to occupational health, your manager will discuss the reason for the referral with you.
-Once the referral is made you will be contacted by Team Prevent with appointment details.
+Once the referral is made you will be contacted by Optima Health with appointment details.
 Once you have attended an appointment a report will be provided to you and your manager detailing the advice and support discussed.
-You will receive text message and email reminders directly from Team Prevent to make sure you don’t miss your appointment.
+You will receive text message and email reminders directly from Optima Health to make sure you don’t miss your appointment.

 TASC & Rightsteps Wellbeing Platform